Kabi Kabi people

+The Kabi Kabi people, also spelt Gubbi Gubbi, Gabi Gabi, and other variants, are an Aboriginal Australian people native to South Eastern Queensland.
+During the Australian frontier wars of the 19th century, there were several mass killings of Kabi Kabi people by settlers.
+They are now classified as one of several Murri language groups in Queensland.
+A 2024 determination granted non-exclusive native title rights over a 365,345 ha area of land and waters on the Sunshine Coast.

 Naming

-As is often the case, ethnonyms distinguishing one tribe from another select the word used by any one group for the concept 'no', which is the meaning of kabi/gubi/gabi.
+As is often the case, ethnonyms distinguishing one tribe from another select the word used by any one group for the concept "no", which is the meaning of kabi/gubi/gabi.
 However, AIATSIS's Austlang database prefers Gubbi Gubbi.

-There is a disagreement both about the name and which group(s) represent the nation or peoples known as Gubbi Gubbi or Kabi Kabi.
+The name Gubbi Gubbi, as shown in early history books, has been used in recent times interchangeably with Kabi Kabi.
+AIATSIS favours Gubbi Gubbi as for the language, but also gives other spellings and name variants. but in recent publications has referred to the people as Kabi Kabi.
+Native title claims have been lodged in the name of Kabi Kabi people by the Kabi Kabi Aboriginal Corporation.

+There is a dance group called Gubbi Gubbi Dance Troupe that performs traditional dance and Welcomes to Country.

 Country

 John Mathew, who lived among them, described the Gubbi Gubbi lands as roughly coextensive with the Mary River Basin, though stretching beyond it north to the Burrum River and south along the coast itself.
 He estimated their territory to cover 8,200 mi2.
 According to Norman Tindale, however, the Gubbi Gubbi people were an inland group living in the Wide Bay–Burnett area, and their lands extended over 3,700 mi2 and lay west of Maryborough.
 The northern borders ran as far as Childers and Hervey Bay.
 On the south, they approached the headwaters of the Mary River and Cooroy.
 Westwards, they reached as far as the Coast Ranges and Kilkivan.
 Gubbi Gubbi country is currently located between Pumicestone Road, near Caboolture in the south, through to Childers in the north.
 Their country was originally rain forest, with cleared areas created by regular firing of the scrub.

 The neighbouring tribes were the Turrbal to the south, the Taribelang north, Goreng Goreng to their northwest and the Wakka Wakka westwards.